alanagoyal/eventbase/README.md

 ### Set up your database

 [Create a new Supabase project](https://app.supabase.com/), enter your project details, and wait for the database to launch.
-Navigate to the [SQL editor](https://app.supabase.com/project/_/sql) in the dashboard, paste the SQL below, and run it.
+Navigate to the [SQL editor](https://app.supabase.com/project/_/sql) in the dashboard, paste the SQL below, and run it..

 ```
 -- Create tables for guests, events, and rsvps